 I don’t think it’s wise to start a blog for the sole purpose of making money.
 Better, start a blog on a topic you’re passionate about.

-In my experience, the “money making” blogs are the ones that readers find when searching for a specific topic.
+In my experience, the “money making” blogs are the ones that readers find when searching for a specific topic (such as whether or not blogging will make money!).
 By “searching”, I mean readers doing an organic search on Google for articles, products, or services that they need to use.
 And by “a specific topic”, I mean how do to something, how to make something, or how to solve a specific problem in their life right now.

-For instance, my Halloween articles (eg, Book Character Costumes) on Quips and Tips for Life’s Ups and Downs are my primo money-making articles.
+For instance, my Halloween articles on She Blossoms are my primo money-making articles.
 Every October, my blog income skyrockets because people search for costume ideas and click on the links in the article.
 They are motivated to get that costume.

 That’s how Darren Rowse makes so much money on his photography blog; he gets a ton of organic search results and his readers are invested in photography because it’s their hobby or profession.
 It’s a brilliant blog idea.